EndingCredits/Neural-Episodic-Control/README.md

 There is currently only training, without any testing and saving or loading.
 Scores are reported per episode, which is once per life.

 N.B: There are a number of differences between this implementation and the original paper:
-* The DND returns exact nearest neighbours and hence is 1/10th of the size used in the paper.
-* New elements are checked against previous elements by looking to see if they are closer than a certain threshold.
-In the NEC paper apparently this is done instead by storing a hash of the game screen and checking for exact matches.
+* ~~New elements are checked against previous elements by looking to see if they are closer than a certain threshold.
+In the NEC paper apparently this is done instead by storing a hash of the game screen and checking for exact matches.~~
+  * UPDATE: Elements are now not checked against previous elements in the dict, i.e. existing elements are not overwritten.
+* Existing elements of the dict are not updated by backpropagation, only the embedding network is.
 * The way the environment handles new starts is slightly different.
 * Various hyperparams may be slightly different.